whobutsb/dotfiles/notes/vim.md

 - `:bd` - close buffer
 - `:bd!` - close buffer without saving

+Moving buffers around

+- `CTRL-W r|R` - rotate windows downwards/rigthwards, R does the opposite
+- `CTRL-W K|J` - move the current window to be at the very top/bottom
+- `CTRL-W L` - move the current window to be at the far right
+- `CTRL-W T` - move the cucrent window to a new tab page

+Window resizing

+- `CTRL-W =` - Make all windows equally high and wide.
+- `CTRL-W |` - set current window to wide as possible

 ## Code Folding

 - `zi` - switch folding on and off